 - Develop management strategies and individual management plans for the Town's conservation lands.
 Working with Groton's conservation groups to complete surveys for all conservation lands will allow the Town to take a proactive approach to land management, identifying and developing strategies to address site-specific concerns such as invasive species.
 This effort could also include coordination with neighboring towns to manage shared resources like the Squannacook and Nashua Rivers.
 Due to the effort involved with developing management plans, the town could consider securing professional services to complete these plans.
 In addition, the GCC may need to update its conservation land regulations as part of the process of developing property management plans. - Conduct educational outreach on the benefits of sustainable forestry management.
 Groton's sustainable forestry activities need to be accompanied by an outreach strategy to ensure transparency and public understanding.
 This is especially true for landowners with properties adjacent to forestry sites. - Encourage developers to consolidate open space set-asides, rather than create small, fractured conservation properties.
-Reviewing the town's Flexible Development bylaw to encourage developers to preenue and the Conservation Fund.
-While Groton should continue to protect land through donations and other low-cost means, there will be instances where outright acquisition is the only viable option for protecting a significant parcel.
-Toward these ends, the GCC must have funding available if the Town needs to respond quickly when a vulnerable land-scape is threatened.
-Encouraging property owners to consider other protective techniques such as CRs and APRs would offer another cost-effective alternative.
+Reviewing the town's Flexible Development bylaw to encourage developers to pre-